Up

 Availability: Not in OpenStep/MacOS-X

-Category for methods handling leaked memory cleanup
+Category for methods handling leaked memory clean-up

 on exit of process (for use when debugging memory leaks).